meghanasrividya/IaC_with_Ansible/README.md

 - Orchestration is the automated configuration, management, and coordination of computer systems, applications, and services.
 Orchestration helps IT to more easily manage complex tasks and workflows.

 # What is Ansible?
--Ansible is a push-based Infrastructure as code (IaC) that provides a user-friendly domain-specific language so we can define the architecture as per desire in a declarative way.
+- Ansible is a push-based Infrastructure as code (IaC) that provides a user-friendly domain-specific language so we can define the architecture as per desire in a declarative way.
 - The term push-based signifies that Ansible utilizes SSH to communicate among the machine executing Ansible and the machines where the configurations are being applied.
 - The machines working with Ansible that we like to configure are known as managed nodes or Ansible hosts.
 In terms of Ansible, the list of hosts is known as an inventory.
 - The machine reading the definition files and executing Ansible in order to push the configuration to the host is known as a control node.